All Episodes

 And they said they'd never seen a jet fly that low, which would buttress the theory that the thing was flying low to escape radar detection.

-Anyway, folks, I'm just telling you, even after it is learned what happened, CNN's gonna be on this story for the rest of the year.
+Anyway, folks, I'm just telling you, even after it is learned what happened, CNN is going to be on this story for the rest of the year.

-They'll break away for you know, election coverage every ten minutes or so.
+They'll break away for election coverage every 10 minutes or so.

 But that'll be it.